WordPress/health-check/src/readme.txt

 3. The generic PHP information tab, when more detailed information is required.

 == Changelog ==

+= v 1.1.2 =
+* Fixed child themes not displaying properly in Troubleshooting Mode.
+* Improved styling for the backup warning, shown when activating the plugin, so it doesn't block mobile users.
+* Added explanations to the plugins screen if you enter Troubleshooting Mode there, so users know what is going on.
+* Fixed admin menu overflowing if too many plugins exist.

 = v 1.1.1 =
 * Fixed a fatal error that would occur if a user had an older version of Troubleshooting Mode on their system.